bk-for-bbc/bbc-recipes-test/readme.md

 `tests/**/*`

+The Angular app is located in `resources/assets/js`.
+Components can be found in the `components` folder, while `index.js` sets up all non-component elements such as filters and routes.

 ## Notes

 I wanted the frontend to be a Single-Page-App so that the user experience would be smooth, particularly with filtering and managing a user's stars.
 However this approach has downsides, such as a lack of SEO which would be important for a recipes site.
 With more time, I would move the app to being isomorphic; the client-side app rendered on the server and progressively enhanced in the browser once the frontend scripts have loaded.